chef/chef-workstation/www/content/workstation/upgrade_labs.md

   - windows (v1.44.1)
   - chef_handler (v1.4.0)

-But only `cron` and `chef-client` are present in the directory you provided in the initial prompt. `chef capture` will now prompt you for the remaining three:
+If the directory you provided in the initial prompt contains only `cron` and `chef-client`, then `chef capture` prompts you to add the locations for sources for the remaining three:

 ```
 Please provide the base checkout path for the following